Cajun Baked Mahi Mahi

 Want to add a little extra flair to your mahi?
 Try topping it with one of these creative accompaniments:

-• For a sweet twist, try a fruit salsa!
+• For a sweet twist, try a fruit salsa garnish!
 You'll love mahi mahi with mango salsa or mahi mahi with pineapple salsa.

 • Top baked mahi mahi with cream sauce.
 A lemon dill yogurt sauce pairs well with fish.

-• Fresh herbs are a great mahi accompaniment.
-Serve your mahi mahi with chimichurri, a bold herb sauce.
+• Fresh herbs like fresh parsley and fresh dill are a great mahi accompaniment.
+Or serve your mahi mahi with chimichurri, a bold herb sauce.

-What To Do With Leftover Baked Mahi Mahi
+What To Do With Leftover Cajun Baked Mahi Mahi

-If you want to spice things up with your leftover mahi mahi, try transforming it into another meal!
+If you want to spice things up with your leftover cooked fish, try transforming it into another meal!
 Here are some delicious ways to enjoy leftover mahi mahi:

 • in a lunch wrap